gopasspw/gopass/docs/setup.md

 In earlier versions gopass supported [dmenu](http://tools.suckless.org/dmenu/).
 We removed this and encourage you to call dmenu yourself now.

-This also makes it easier to call gopass with [rofi](https://github.com/DaveDavenport/rofi), for example.
+This also makes it easier to call gopass with any drop-in replacement of dmenu, like [rofi](https://github.com/DaveDavenport/rofi), for example, since you would just need to replace the `dmenu` call below by `rofi -dmenu`.

 ```bash
 # Simply copy the selected password to the clipboard